 - According to The Sick Pay Law, the employee does not receive any payment for the first day of absence (also if the employee is only absent for a total of one day).

-- The employee receives half pay for the second and third days of absence and full pay for the fourth day and onward.
+- The employee receives half pay for the second and third days of absence and full pay ( the payment amount should be as if he is not absent at all) for the fourth day and onward.

 - If it is established through either a collective agreement or personal contract that the employee is entitled to full pay from the first day of absence, then the employee is entitled to that which is indicated in such a contract.